pkar70/MyLibs/Nuget-GeoPos/README.md

     Function StringLat(Optional iDigits As Integer = 5) As String
     Function StringLon(Optional iDigits As Integer = 5) As String

-    Function FormatLink(sBaseLink As String) As String  // replace %lat , %long with values Function ToOSMLink(Optional zoom As Integer = 16) Function DumpAsJson() As String // dump as one-line JSON token [since v1.1.0]
+    Function FormatLink(sBaseLink As String) As String  // replace %lat , %lon with values; since 1.2.1 also %alt Function FormatLink(sBaseLink As String, zoomLevel) As String  // as above, but also %zoom [since 1.2.1] Function ToOSMLink(Optional zoom As Integer = 16) As String Function ToOSMUri(Optional zoom As Integer = 16) As Uri [since 1.2.1] Function DumpAsJson() As String // dump as one-line JSON token [since v1.1.0]

 ## DMS (degree, minute, second)